-History: Long time residents, owners of the best Pizza Deli’s in the Valley, have enjoyed the car hobby for decades here in Southern Oregon.
+History: Longtime residents, owners of the best Pizza Deli’s in the Valley, have enjoyed the car hobby for decades here in Southern Oregon.
 The XKE was purchased in the 80’s from a repair shop in Ashland, Oregon for an outstanding repair bill, long before Jaguars were thought of as collectable with value.
 According to the story, it was a random conversation on an airplane flight that led to finding the Jag.
-Soon after, it was brought home in boxes as a long term project.
+Soon after, it was brought home in boxes as a long-term project.

 Over the years, the previous owner worked on the car with help from local shops and suppliers.
-Paint was applied most likely in the late 80’s and the car was enjoyed all of these years, mostly locally with a couple of longer trips at the beginning of its stewardship.
+Paint was applied most likely in the late 80’s and the car were enjoyed all of these years, mostly locally with a couple of longer trips at the beginning of its stewardship.
 There are no records of any work done at the time and the one that would know most passed about five years ago.

 The car had not been driven much the past fifteen years, mostly brought out for parades and the such.
 The normal course of events was the car starting the event under its own power but brought back on a trailer by the end of the day for one electrical gremlin or another.
-Finally it was parked and started on occasion, the last time about 2010.
+Finally, it was parked and started on occasion, the last time about 2010.